raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_6.md

 --- task ---

-In the next session, Session 3, you will develop an understanding of the correlation between App Lab and the idea development process in sessions 1 to 5.
+In the next part, Part 3, you will develop an understanding of the correlation between App Lab and the idea development process in sessions 1 to 5.

-You can access the [next session (Session 3) here](https://projects.raspberrypi.org/en/projects/Year8_RelevanceTraining_Session3_GBICi4).
+You can access the [next part (Part 3) here](https://projects.raspberrypi.org/en/projects/Year8_RelevanceTraining_Session3_GBICi4).

 --- /task ---

-You can go back to the [list of contents for this session (Session 2) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).
+You can go back to the [list of contents for this part (Part 2) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).
-You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).
+You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).

 **Note: Please do not click the green 'What's next?' button (below right) as this link is not relevant to this training course.**